 NHS Postgraduate Certificate in Health Communications

-The Centre for Health Communications Research – partnered with Bucks New University – will continue to deliver the NHS Post Graduate Certificate in Health Communications.
-The course is part of an NHS joint communications development programme and is aimed at aspiring leaders in engagement and communications from across health and care.
+The course is part of an NHS joint engagement and communications development programme and is aimed at aspiring leaders in engagement and communications from across the health systems.

-Along with NHS England, we deliver the programme in recognition of the critical role the profession has in delivering the transformational change needed to support the NHS in the future.
-The leadership and expertise provided by professional communicators has a vital role to play not only in engaging with patients, staff and communities but in improving the patient experience.
+NHS England and NHS Improvement offer a programme of development — the programme and the NHS PG Cert — in recognition of the critical role the profession has in delivering the transformational change needed to support the NHS in the future.
+The leadership and expertise provided by engagement and communications professionals has a vital role to play not only in engaging with patients, staff and communities but in improving the patient experience.

 Who should apply

-The bespoke NHS communications qualification is a part-time postgraduate course for those in permanent NHS communications roles at (AfC) Band 7 and 8 who aspire to positions of leadership.
+The bespoke NHS engagement and communications qualification is a part-time postgraduate course for those in permanent NHS communications and engagement roles at (AfC) Band 7 and 8 who aspire to positions of leadership.

 The course consists of four intensive week-long modules such as external, interpersonal, internal and management/leadership communications.

-The bespoke course is being designed to reflect the current challenges facing senior communicators and communications teams in provider organisations, clinical commissioning group, sustainability and transformation partnerships (STPs) and/or integrated care systems (ICSs).
+The bespoke course has been updated to reflect the current challenges facing senior engagement and communications teams in provider organisations, clinical commissioning group, sustainability and transformation partnerships (STPs) and/or integrated care systems (ICSs).

-Our bi-monthly communications and engagement development workshops cover key topics relevant to NHS communicators with the aim of supporting communications teams across the system.
+Our bi-monthly workshops cover key topics relevant to NHS engagement and communications professionals with the aim of supporting engagement and communications teams across the system.

-We aim to improve practical skills as well as understanding of the more strategic elements of communications and engagement vital to delivering the NHS Long Term Plan.
+We aim to improve practical skills as well as understanding of the more strategic elements of engagement and communications vital to delivering the NHS Long Term Plan.
 There are 70 places per workshop and they are free to attend.

 All workshop presentations can be found on CommsLink, or alternatively you can email email@example.com